Naguib Sawiris: Djezzy

 In the early 2000s, Sawiris's Orascom Telecom purchased a majority share in Algerian mobile network operator Djezzy.
-The company grew fast and became Orascom’s most profitable subsidiary and one of Algeria’s leading mobile service providers.
+The company grew fast and became Orascom's most profitable subsidiary and one of Algeria's leading mobile service providers.

 In 2008, the Algerian government declared its intention to increase its stake in Djezzy and take greater control over the telecommunications sector.
 Sawiris saw this as a direct challenge to his ownership and a violation of the agreement under which Orascom had invested in Algeria.
 Two years later, in 2010, Russian company VimpelCom (now VEON) acquired Orascom and merged with it for $6.4 billion.
 In 2012, Sawiris filed a lawsuit against the Algerian government at the International Centre for the Settlement of Investment Disputes (ICSID), claiming $4 billion in damages.
 He argued that the government had waged a campaign of interference and harassment, ultimately forcing him to sell the company for a much lower price through the merger with VimpelCom.
 The dispute came to an end in 2014 when VimpelCom agreed to sell a 51% stake in Djezzy to the Algerian National Investment Fund (FNI) for $2.64 billion.
 In 2017, however, the ICSID ruled in favor of the Algerian government, dismissing Sawiris's $4 billion claim.

 Personal life

-Sawiris is married and has four children.
-He speaks Arabic, English, German and some French.

-As of 2025 Bloomberg Billionaires Index estimate Sawiris with a personal wealth of US$9.7 billion.